 Immunocompromised patients may not have a rash and can develop severe, progressive giant cell pneumonia.

 Bacterial superinfections include pneumonia, laryngotracheobronchitis, and otitis media.
-Measles transiently suppresses delayed hypersensitivity, which can worsen active TB and temporarily prevent reaction to tuberculin and histoplasmin antigens in skin tests.
+Measles transiently suppresses delayed hypersensitivity, which can worsen active tuberculosis and temporarily prevent reaction to tuberculin and histoplasmin antigens in skin tests.
 Bacterial superinfection is suggested by pertinent focal signs or a relapse of fever, leukocytosis, or prostration.

 Acute thrombocytopenic purpura may occur after infection resolves and cause a mild, self-limited bleeding tendency; occasionally, bleeding is severe.